s0rta/revengate-new/roadmap.md

 - [ ] all contributors on credits screen
 - [ ] visual feedback for when inputs are accepted
 - [ ] inventory screen
-- [ ] gesture to access non-default actions, like following stairs
+- [ ] gesture to access non-default actions, like following stairs see [docs/gestures.md]
 - [ ] pinch to zoom
 - [x] privacy screen